xz-group/PiCar/README.md

 Raspberry Pi Car Project
 ========================

 The Raspberry Pi Car project aims to design a miniature four-wheeled car powered by a Raspberry Pi 3 board.
+This lab-scale autonomous research platform is easy to build and modify.
+A camera mounted on the car allows for complex computer vision algorithms.

 This repository contains all the software and hardware source files required to duplicate the car, including:
 * Chassis 3D printer CAD sources.